This dictionary covers graphic design, prepress and print terminology

 Abbreviation for General Purpose Interface Bus, an industry-standard interface used to connect peripherals devices, such as color scanners, to desktop computers.
 Nowadays completely replaced by SCSI and FireWire.

-Abbreviaton for General Requirements for Applications in Commercial offset Lithography, general guidelines and recommendations that can be used as a reference source across the US print industry for quality color printing.
+Abbreviation for General Requirements for Applications in Commercial Offset Lithography, general guidelines, and recommendations that can be used as a reference source across the US print industry for quality color printing.

-An area of image where halftone dots range continuously from one density to another.
+An area of the image where halftone dots range continuously from one density to another.

 A paper embossed to resemble various textures, such as leather, alligator, wood, etc.

 With image input and processing, a given amount or value related to an original image as seen through a color separation filter.
-Older scanners only stored 64 gray levels; today it is common to stare 256 gray levels.
-Although 256 levels are considered more than sufficient to render smooth transitions, some systems offer up to 1,024 gray levels.
+The first scanners sometimes only stored 64 gray levels; today it is common to store 256 or more gray levels.
+Although 256 levels are considered more than sufficient to render smooth transitions, some systems offer up to 4,096 gray levels.

 – A narrow strip of paper containing an orderly progression in definite steps or patches of gray densities or printing halftone steps ranging in dot size from 0 to 100%.
 A gray scale is used to analyze and optimize the contrastive black and white and colored reproductions.